rfigueror1/scala_bank_account/README.md

 2. To get the balance of an specific account run the following:
 `curl -X GET -H "Content-Type: application/json" -d '{}' 'http://localhost:8080/balance?user=RICK'`
 3. To get the bank statement for pair of dates run ``
-3. To get the accounts outstanding debts in different times run the following:
+4. To get the accounts outstanding debts in different times run the following:
 `curl -X GET -H "Content-Type: application/json" -d '{}' 'http://localhost:8080/outstandingPrincipal?user=RICK'`

+The client side was also implemented with a generic function to make requests of the previously described types.